 (I, II) Engineering approach to conduction, convection, and radiation, including steadystate conduction, nonsteady-state conduction, internal heat generation conduction in one, two, and three dimensions, and combined conduction and convection.
 Free and forced convection including laminar and turbulent flow, internal and external flow.
 Radiation of black and grey surfaces, shape factors and electrical equivalence.
-Prerequisite: C- or better in MEGN351, C- or better in MEGN361, MATH307.
+Prerequisites: MEGN351 (C- or better), MEGN361 (C- or better), and MATH307 (C- or better).
 3 hours lecture; 3 semester hours.

 MEGN481.
 MACHINE DESIGN.
-4.0 Semester Hrs.
+3.0 Semester Hrs.

 (I, II) In this course, students develop their knowledge of machine components and materials for the purpose of effective and efficient mechanical design.
 Emphasis is placed on developing analytical methods and tools that aid the decision making process.
 The course focuses on determination of stress, strain, and deflection for static, static multiaxial, impact, dynamic, and dynamic multiaxial loading.
+Students will learn about fatigue failure in mechanical design and calculate how long mechanical components are expected to last.
 Specific machine components covered include shafts, springs, gears, fasteners, and bearings.
-The course includes a semester-long project in which students work in teams during lab to solve an ill-defined engineering problem.
-The lab portion of the course hones students' professional communication via written deliverables intended for the general engineering client audience (Memorandum of Understanding and Statement of Intent) as well as written deliverables for the combined client, code enforcement body, and inspector audience (three professional engineering reports).
-The lab culminates in an oral sales pitch to the general engineering client for the purpose of securing engineering services contract.
-Prerequisites: Cor better in MEGN315 or PHGN350, and MEGN424.
-3 hours lecture; 3 hours lab; 4 semester hours.
+Prerequisites: MEGN315 (C- or better) or PHGN350 (C- or better), and MEGN424 (C- or better).
+Corequisite: MEGN489.
+3 hours lecture; 3 semester hours.